|Guide||♦||41 Triplogs||1 Topic|

 Willow Valley sits at an elevation of 6700'.
-With it's narrows, mandatory swims, boulder hopping, scrambling and some route finding this is a great place for people to get a taste of canyoneering in a great day hike.
+With its narrows, mandatory swims, boulder hopping, scrambling, and some route-finding, this is an excellent place for people to get a taste of canyoneering in a great day hike.

-To start the hike and the small bit of route finding head towards the tank.
-You can walk around the tank opposite the road and you'll find a cowboy gate where the fence goes up and over some large rocks.
-If you look you can find it easily.
+To start the hike and the small bit of route finding, head towards the tank.
+You can walk around the tank opposite the road, and you'll find a cowboy gate where the fence goes up and over some large rocks.
+If you look, you can find it easily.
 Close the gate once through and pick your way down the canyon.
-There is no well defined trail here so just route find your way down the canyon.
-A hint: Follow the bottom of the canyon don't try and go on the slopes the New Mexico Locust bush is razor sharp and prominent on the slopes, it's less in the canyon bottom itself.
-Just above the confluence with Willow Valley there is a 10 ft. cliff which you must either down climb or go around and get cut up in the Locust bush.
-If you look to the left you can down climb this easily (and I'm no climber either).
+There is no well-defined trail here, so route-find your way down the canyon.
+A hint: Follow the bottom of the canyon; don't try and go on the slopes.
+The New Mexico Locust bush is razor-sharp and prominent on the slopes; it's less in the canyon bottom itself.
+Just above the confluence with Willow Valley is a 10-ft cliff that you must either down climb or go around and get cut up in the Locust bush.
+If you look to the left, you can easily downclimb this (and I'm no climber either).

-After the swims, which were cold water, you boulder hop and bush wack your way down stream.
-It widens up a bit and flowing water starts.
+After the swims, which were cold water, you boulder hop and bushwack your way downstream.
+It widens up a bit, and flowing water starts.
 A trail starts to form here and there as well.
-Campsites appear on both sides of the creek after a while and of course stupid people trash.
-For heavens sake people if you don't want to eat your bagel, crackers, or banana take it with you don't leave it for the animals as someone did down here.
+Campsites appear on both sides of the creek after a while, and of course, stupid people trash.
+For heaven's sake, people, if you don't want to eat your bagel, crackers, or banana, take it with you; don't leave it for the animals as someone did down here.
 It makes the animals less scared of you and more apt to go through your pack at night.
-Yeah and there are bear and mountain lion around here too...
+Yeah, and there are bears and mountain lions around here too...

 You'll finally come to the origin of West Clear Creek.
-It's easy to recognize as another stream (Clover Creek) joins with Willow Valley forming West Clear Creek.
-It's a wide open area with cobble stones everywhere.
-About a half mile more you come to the Maxwell Trail.
-It's not marked so pay attention and the trail will be on creek right going up and away just before the canyon makes a sharp left.
-The Maxwell trail is 0.6 miles up to the trail head and to your shuttle vehicle if you left one, or mountain bike, or road walking (3 miles) back to your car at the start of the hike.
+It's easy to recognize as another stream (Clover Creek) joins Willow Valley forming West Clear Creek.
+It's a wide-open area with cobblestones everywhere.
+About a half-mile more, you come to the Maxwell Trail #37.
+It's not marked, so pay attention, and the trail will be on creek right going up and away just before the canyon makes a sharp left.
+The Maxwell trail is 0.6 miles up to the trailhead, and your shuttle vehicle, if you left one, or mountain bike or road walking (3 miles) back to your car at the start of the hike.

 This is a great hike to get your feet wet literally and figuratively to see if you are up to canyoneering.
-Just make sure it's not going to rain especially in the narrow parts, it rained on us with a thunderstorm in the afternoon and lasted the whole way home.
+Just make sure it's not going to rain, especially in the narrow parts.
+It rained on us with a thunderstorm in the afternoon and lasted the whole way home.
 Not cool when lightning bolts and heavy rains are all around you.
 Outside temperatures should be around 85 to 95 degrees due to the cold waters you'll be swimming in or wading in.
-It was 86 degrees when we went and I would have preferred 90 degrees or so.
-Have fun, pick up after yourselves and those "other" non appreciating people of the canyon.
-We saw no one on this entire hike just what they left behind, no trash up in the narrows all the way down until the campsites appeared. - Sep 13 2003 J&SHike
+It was 86 degrees when we went, and I would have preferred 90 degrees or so.
+Have fun, pick up after yourselves and those "other" non-appreciating people of the canyon.
+We saw no one on this entire hike, just what they left behind, no trash up in the narrows down until the campsites appeared.